 Pyynikki Observation Tower

-If you love scenic views, the Pyynikki Observation Tower is a must-visit.
+If you love scenic views, the Pyynikki Observation Tower is a must-visit on any senior tour of Finland.
 The tower overlooks the city and its surrounding lakes.
 Don’t worry, there’s an elevator.
 Once you’re done soaking in the views, head downstairs to the café famous for its doughnuts—a local treat you won’t want to miss.

 Hatanpää Arboretum